GrigoreMihai/docs-gitbook-cmp/docs/tickets/aws-access.md

 ## Granting access

-DoiT International uses secure [Identity Providers](https://docs.aws.amazon.com/singlesignon/latest/userguide/idp.html) (IdP) to provide support staff with read-only access to your AWS account.
+DoiT International uses secure [Identity Providers](https://docs.aws.amazon.com/singlesignon/latest/userguide/idp.html) (IdP) to provide support engineers with read-only access to your AWS account.
 The IdP uses [AWS CloudHSM](https://aws.amazon.com/cloudhsm/) to generate a unique cryptographic key pair for every support role.
 As a result, each key can only be used by one staff member to access a single AWS account.

 When you request technical support and create a new service request with DoiT International, you will be prompted to grant DoiT International access to your AWS account: